marco262/my_wiki/data/onednd/class/bard.md

 ### 20th Level: Words of Creation

 You have mastered two of the prime Words of Creation: the words of life and death.
-You therefore always have the _[Power Word Heal](/onednd/spell/Power Word Heal)_ and _[Power Word Kill](/onednd/spell/Power Word Kill)_ spells prepared, and when you cast either spell, you can target a second creature with the spell, provided that creature is within 10 feet of the first target.
+You therefore always have the _[[[spell:Power Word Heal]]]_ and _[[[spell:Power Word Kill]]]_ spells prepared, and when you cast either spell, you can target a second creature with the spell, provided that creature is within 10 feet of the first target.

 [[bibliography]]
 : homebrew : Homebrew